Chief Executive Officer and Group Executive Team

 Main principles of remuneration

-The criteria on the basis of the remuneration of the CEO and other GET members are monitored and the results of such monitoring are regularly reported to the Human Resources Committee and the Board of Directors.
-The monitoring aims to follow the impact of the remuneration criteria on reaching the Group’s long-term financial targets.
+The criteria for the remuneration of the CEO and other GET members are reviewed and the results of such reviews are regularly reported to the Human Resources Committee and the Board of Directors.
+The reviews aim to follow the impact of the remuneration criteria on reaching the Group’s long-term financial targets.

 The short-term incentives for the CEO and other GET members are based on the financial performance of the Group and the achievement of personal objectives.
-The short-term incentives for those GET members having a business segment responsibility are also determined based on the financial performance of the business segment in question.
-The relevance of the financial performance is 90% for the CEO and 80% or 90% for other GET members and the relevance of the personal objectives is correspondingly 10% for the CEO and 20% or 10% for other GET members.
+The short-term incentives for the GET members having a business segment responsibility are also determined based on the financial performance of the business segment in question.
+The weighting of the financial objectives is 90% for the CEO and 80% or 90% for other GET members and the weighting of the personal objectives is correspondingly 10% for the CEO and 20% or 10% for other GET members.
 The following indicators are applied when setting financial objectives: earnings per share (EPS) before taxes and return on investment (ROI).
-In addition, for the GET members having a business segment responsibility also return on net assets (RONA) and value added of the business segment in question are relevant indicators.
-The above mentioned criteria are selected to promote the Group’s financial targets and success on a short- and a long-term basis.
+In addition, for the GET members having a business segment responsibility also return on net assets (RONA) and value added (VA) of the business segment in question are relevant indicators.
+The above-mentioned criteria are selected to promote the Group’s financial targets and success on a short- and a long-term basis.

 Objectives for the short-term incentives are set and the achievement is evaluated annually.
-Possible incentive payments are typically made in March following the earnings period January-December.
+Possible incentive payments are typically made in March following the annual earnings period January-December.
 The payment of the incentive is subject to the person being employed by the Group and not having resigned by the time of the payment.
 The maximum amount of the short-term incentive for the CEO is the amount corresponding to 100% of the non-variable annual base salary.
 The maximum amount of the short-term incentives for other GET members varies depending on the position between 50–75% of the non-variable annual base salary.
+According to the established principles of the Group, the CEO and the GET members having a business segment responsibility are not paid any short-term incentives (including any incentives based on personal objectives) if the criteria for financial performance of the Group or the relevant business segment is not achieved.

 Performance share plans

-The arrangement includes three-year performance share plans which commence annually.
+The Arrangement consists of annually commencing individual three-year performance share plans.
 A possible reward shall be paid during the calendar year following each three-year plan.
 Commencement of each three-year plan will be separately decided by the Board of Directors.
-The Company’s share-based incentive plans in which the earnings year is 2014 or later and based on which incentives are paid in 2015 or later have been described below.
+The Company’s performance share plans with earnings year 2015 or later and based on which incentives may be paid out in 2016 or later have been illustrated below.

 Other key terms